Our2020View/Our2020View.github.io/solaroff.md

 <img src="/assets/websolaroff15.jpg"/>

-Adding some plastic protective loom to the start of the wire run gave it a finished look.
+Adding some plastic protective loom to the start of the wire run gave the mod a Winnebago look.

 Notes: